gsaivinay/awesome-chatbot/README.md

 ## Techincal Details
 - Zustand for state management
-- Complete written in typescript
+- Completely written in typescript
 - Streaming API for text generation

 ---